 Chunk material into manageable sections to help reduce anxiety.
 Unless the focus is following multi-step directions, provide students with only the information necessary to complete a task.
 Use a timer, and provide allotted times for directions, tasks or activities.

-4. Assistant the development of executive functioning skills by going digital.
+4. Assist the development of executive functioning skills by going digital.

 Post a copy of assignments and resources in your learning management system or on a website.
 This will help students become more independent by providing them with access to anything they might need.